All you wanted to know about Post Office Term Deposit

-Once you have selected the post office to open the POTD account, you can open a POTD for which you will need the following documents:
+Once you have selected the post office, you can open a POTD for which you will need the following documents:

-Address and identity proof such as copy of the passport, PAN (permanent account number) card or declaration in form No 60 or 61 as per the Income Tax Act 1961, driving license, voters ID or ration card.
+- Address and identity proof such as copy of the passport, PAN (permanent account number) card or declaration in form No 60 or 61 as per the Income Tax Act 1961, driving license, Adhaar Card, voter's ID or ration card

 How to Operate the Account?

 - You need a pay-in slip with the initial deposit opening sum to be credited into your account

 - Payment can be made by cash or cheque

 Points to Ponder